 Get certified for fewer delays

 Certification to ISO 12647-2 improves your bottom line because it requires proof that you are in control of your business and production processes.
 Producing said proof requires management control, often in areas of the business that had been overlooked such as inventory control for substrates and inks.
-Following a certification project, margins on jobs are likely to be higher because jobs are produced more efficiently, with less delays and errors in production.
+Following a certification project, margins on jobs are likely to be higher because jobs are produced more efficiently, with fewer delays and errors in production.
 The proofing cycle is streamlined, unit costs are lower because of reduced start-up waste.
 Production halts, such as failed PDFs, are minimised or even disappear completely.

-Create time to focus on high value work
+Create time to focus on high-value work

 Operators in an ISO 12647-2-compliant facility can focus on exceptions handling, working with customers on jobs that need special attention while the rest of production ticks over producing less demanding work.
-Business owners can increase revenues through additional services supporting customers or helping them with new projects, because they know that the print will be produced without errors, remakes or delays.
+Business owners can increase revenues through additional services supporting customers or helping them with new projects because they know that the print will be produced without errors, remakes or delays.